MartinKostura/Martin-Portfo/README.md

 <!-- Consider including a headshot.
 We’re not designing, so keep the image width/height around 320px x 320px (square).
 Replace "surname" with your surname in the file name. -->

 Hello!
 My name is Martin, I am from Slovakia and I’ve been interested in videography and photography for 7 years now.
 Before I found out about my passion for cinematography, I was just a regular guy that enjoyed spending time with his friends hanging outside or playing videogames.
 I discovered my passion in my first year of highschool after my teacher gave me a homework to create a video about a city I live in and I really enjoyed the whole process of creating.
 After that I switched my schools and started studying Film.

 ## Featured Projects

 I have to say I love my job.
 I am working in a videoproduction called lifeREPORT for almost 3 years now.
-We are shooting huge events like Let it Roll which is one of the biggest
-DnB music festivals in Europe, we are shooting documentaries for Czech National Televison - ČT1-ČT2, or livestreaming sport  events like Czech Masters.
+We are shooting huge events like Let it Roll which is one of the biggest DnB music festivals in Europe, we are shooting documentaries for Czech National Televison - ČT1-ČT2, or livestreaming sport  events like Czech Masters.
+In that 3 years I gained a huge amount of experience which is mirroring in my work.
+I got used to working under really stressing conditions with a lot of responsibility on me which allows me to be always focused.
+I am a believer in a teamwork so I really like to collaborate with as many people so we can combine our creative visions.

 ### Studio Photography
 ![9](https://github.com/MartinKostura/Martin-Portfo/assets/148872082/6bf160fa-cf8d-42e0-8f3e-6a0409413db4)